Chrome is one of the most popular web-browsers in existence so it makes sense to use a VPN service with it.

 With that said, what VPN should you choose for use with Chrome? and more importantly, which is the Best VPN for Chrome?

 In this article we aim to answer all those questions and more.
-So if you’re looking for a Chrome VPN in 2018, your search is over.
+So if you’re looking for a Chrome VPN this year, your search is over.

 We’ve tried and tested a whole host of VPN services to find out which works best with Chrome.
 We’ll be concentrating on Chrome-browser extensions which work seamlessly with the Chrome browser without affecting the rest of your internet traffic.

-Below we’ve rounded up the Top 5 VPNs for Chrome and below that some of the features you should be looking out for.
+Below we’ve rounded up the leading 5 VPNs for Chrome and below that some of the features you should be looking out for.

 Huge 30-day money back guarantee

-ExpressVPN is one of the number 1 VPN providers in the world and recently made our Best VPN of 2018 guide.
+ExpressVPN is one of the number 1 VPN providers in the world and recently made our top VPNs for 2020 guide.
 So it makes sense their Chrome VPN extension is no exception.

 The VPN Chrome app is accessible from the corner menu and within just one click it opens and lets you connect.
 You can choose to connect to more than 140 cities across the world in more than 90 countries.